 UKAS Certificates of Calibration

 ETI's in-house UKAS calibration laboratory offers certification for both thermometers and probes either individually or as a system.
-Each UKAS Certificate of Calibration indicates deviations from standards at five temperature check points.
+Each UKAS Certificate of Calibration indicates deviations from standards at various temperature check points.